honeymath/honeyplatform/README.md

 This project is available online at : https://honeymath.com

+If you are interested in the code, visit the github page https://github.com/honeymath/honeyplatform

 You can also watch the introduction at Youtube Video: https://youtu.be/ziht6w8sr9Y

 Honeymath platform aims to provide an efficient, interactive solution for managing and solving math problems for teachers and students.
 Here's an overview of the platform's workflow: